ucsbieee/Tesla-Coil-MIDI-Synth/Emulator/README.md

 ## Using

 When the program is run, it will ask you for an audio output device and a MIDI input device.
 Set the audio output device to your headphones and the MIDI input to a loopback device coming out of your DAW.
 It should respond exactly like the real MIDI controller since it's the exact same code.
-The sound output is pure square waves, lacking "coloring" from the Tesla coil, but that could probably be approximated by a simple FIR filter...
+The sound is approximated using an FIR filter.

 If run with the `--stereo` flag, the program will emulate two Tesla coil controllers, one panned to the left and the other to the right.
 The right one responds to MIDI channels starting at 5 instead of 1.